 For details on the Emergency Use Authorizations for these devices, see:

 If you need help with the EUA process for face masks, surgical masks, or respirators, contact CDRH-NonDiagnosticEUA-Templates@fda.hhs.gov.

-There are currently no FDA-approved face masks, surgical masks, or respirators.
-To identify FDA-cleared face masks, surgical masks, and respirators, search the 510(k) Premarket Notification database.
+To identify FDA-cleared surgical masks and respirators, search the 510(k) Premarket Notification database.

 A: To help prepare for potential and current emergencies, the FDA works with medical device developers to prepare pre-EUA packages when appropriate.
 A pre-EUA package contains data and information about the safety, quality, and effectiveness of the product, its intended use, and information about the emergency or potential emergency situation.
 The pre-EUA process allows the FDA's scientific and technical subject matter experts to begin a review of information and consideration of the EUA statutory criteria, assist in the development of conditions of authorization, fact sheets, and other documentation that would be needed for an EUA, and also helps to facilitate completion of EUA requests during a current emergency declaration.